![]() |

 B) determining that the offeror will make available the necessary personnel and facilities to perform the services within the required time; and

-3) Request for Nondisclosure of Data.
-If the offeror selected for award has requested in writing the nondisclosure of trade secrets and other proprietary data so identified, the head of the agency conducting the procurement or a designee of such officer shall examine the request in the proposal to determine its validity prior to entering negotiations.
-If the parties do not agree as to the disclosure of data in the contract, the SPO shall reject the proposal.
+A) If the offeror selected for award has requested in writing the nondisclosure of trade secrets and other proprietary data so identified, the head of the agency conducting the procurement or a designee of such officer shall examine the request in the proposal to determine its validity prior to entering negotiations.

-4) Successful Negotiation of Contract with Best Qualified Offeror.
-If compensation, contract requirements, and contract documents can be agreed upon with the best qualified offeror, the contract shall be awarded to that offeror, unless the procurement is canceled.
-Compensation must be determined in writing to be fair and reasonable.
+A) If compensation, contract requirements, and contract documents can be agreed upon with the best qualified offeror, the contract shall be awarded to that offeror, unless the procurement is canceled.

-5) Failure to Negotiate Contract with Best Qualified Offeror.
+5) Failure to Negotiate Contract with Best Qualified Offeror

-m) Multiple Awards.
 The Procurement Officer may enter into negotiations with the next most qualified vendor or vendors when the purchasing agency has a need that requires multiple vendors under contract.

-o) Small, sole source and emergency procurements of professional and artistic services under the jurisdiction of an SPO do not require approval of the CPO to proceed.
-Any notices shall be published by the SPO. |
+l) The CPO may publish notices of small, sole source and emergency procurements of professional and artistic services under the jurisdiction of the CPO.